PunkUnicorn/VirtualCards/README.md

 #https://github.com/flesler/hashmap

--With cards unshuffled due to unfinishedness

--Can create a game when a games created due to unfinishedness

--No duplicate player or game name check due to unfinishedness

 -I didn't make Cards Against Humanity

 -I didn't even invent this format of the game, I copied it off a friend.
 Thanks Tony.